aleshkinpaul/rsschool-cv/cv.md

 ### About
 I graduated from Moscow State University with a Mechanics and Mathematics degree in 2019.
-For 4.5 years I worked as System Analyst in Moscow.
+For 4.5 years I have working as System Analyst in Moscow.

 Some years ago I have interested in front-end developing.
 I love coding, solving tasks, making algoritms and working with visual components.